 Dr. Charles Figley (1995) distinguished STS from other types of stress as that resulting from a deep involvement with a primarily traumatized individual.
 STS effects or symptoms are cumulative and permanent.
 The more accounts a professional hears of the abuse or trauma, the more it begins to affect them.
 The effect can be presented as a lack of sleep, poor eating habits, hypervigilance, abuse of alcohol or drugs, relationship issues, and detachment issues.

 While boundaries are helpful for any professional to establish with their client, hearing about a traumatic event, coupled with the professional’s desire to assist their client, still impacts and exposes the practitioner to the effects of STS.

 Symptoms of STS

-The initial indicators are changes in sleep and eating habits.
+The initial indicators of Secondary Traumatic Stress are changes in sleep and eating habits.
 As it progresses, sufferers may experience hypervigilance or a heightened sensitivity to interactions with others or things going on around them.
 People with STS often have a harder time winding down and have a decreased ability for separating their professional work from their personal lives.
 STS can lead to paranoia and feelings of helplessness.
 Disassociation, withdrawing from society, and isolation are often common; increased drug and/or alcohol use as a coping mechanism is common as well.